The Power of the Circle Method in Crisis Meetings

 René de Jong

-In a crisis response team, everyone wants to share information quickly.
-But in the chaos of a crisis, things can get out of hand: people talk over each other, discussions break out while facts are still being shared, and important information gets overlooked.
+Within a crisis team, everyone aims to share information quickly.
+However, amidst the urgency of a crisis, chaos can ensue: individuals speak over one another, discussions arise while facts are still being shared, and crucial information may be overlooked.

-That is why it is important to use the round-robin method during your crisis meeting.
-The chairperson gives the floor to the team member to their left, and then proceeds clockwise, one by one.
-Everyone at the table knows exactly in advance when it will be their turn.
-This creates a sense of calm and clarity and prevents people from unintentionally interrupting one another.
+Therefore, it is crucial to employ the 'circle method' during your crisis meetings.
+The chairperson grants the floor to the team member to their left, and then proceeds clockwise, one by one.
+Everyone at the table knows precisely when it is their turn in advance.
+This fosters calm, clarity, and prevents unconscious interruptions.

-In the circle method used in situation analysis, each team member briefly and systematically shares the key facts and assumptions related to their own area of responsibility.
-Only information is shared at this stage; no opinions or discussions take place.
-This quickly results in a comprehensive and clear picture of the situation.
+Using the circle method for situation assessment, each team member briefly and structuredly shares the most critical facts and assumptions pertinent to their own area of responsibility.
+Only information is presented, without opinions or discussions.
+This quickly creates a complete and clear overview of the situation.

 This is ideal for the logger.
-The information is received by team member and topic and can be accurately recorded right away.
-This results in a clear log that supports the rest of the decision-making process.
+Information is received per team member and topic, allowing for immediate and accurate recording.
+This creates a clear logbook that supports the remainder of the decision-making process.

 Read more.